-Panel van conversion, with four seats designated for use whilst the vehicle is in motion.
-Vehicle has a large transverse double bed and two permanent bunk beds across the rear of the vehicle.
+Panel van conversion, with three seats designated for use while the vehicle is in motion.
+Two berths are available, either a large transverse double or two single beds.

 Climatic Conditions

 The motorhome is designed for use in temperate climates, and is certified Grade 1 in accordance with EN 1646-1: 2004., indicating an effective heating system is fitted but has not been tested for thermal performance.